 Grain bowls are having something of a moment lately, popping up everywhere from trendy restaurants to social media feeds.
 But with bibimbap, Korea perfected the art of the bowl way before snapping smartphone photos of your dinner ever became a thing.
-At its most basic, the dish consists of rice topped with a variety of veggies, proteins, and a fiery sauce.
-Our version packs ribbons of carrot and zucchini, along with tender baby broccoli and mushrooms drizzled in ginger and soy.
+Our version packs ribbons of carrot and zucchini, tender mushrooms, bite-size broccoli florets, and a drizzle of ginger and soy on top.

 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.